smyrgeorge/lexis/README.md

 article or a multi-hundred-page book, Lexis provides the tools to automate and optimize the translation workflow while preserving formatting and ensuring high-quality results.

+> [!NOTE]
-This project does not attempt to replace the complete process of translating a book or large document.
-Instead, it aims to minimize the effort required to generate a high-quality first draft translation, allowing translators to focus their time and expertise on refining the translation rather than performing the initial, time-consuming conversion work.
+> This project does not attempt to replace the complete process of translating a book or large document.
+Instead, it aims
+> to minimize the effort required to generate a high-quality first draft translation, allowing translators to focus their
+> time and expertise on refining the translation rather than performing the initial, time-consuming conversion work.

 ## Setup